xmonader/info_foundation/docs/circles/ThreeFold_Token_Promotion.md

    - Sale of ThreeFold Tokens (June - Dec $750K)
    - Token Website 1.0 by end June 2018, 1.1 end of August)
    - Events London June, Vienna June, Lugano June, Turkey June, Los Angeles July, Ibiza Aug)
-   - 10 companies to adopt the ThreeFold Tokens before end of 2018.
+   - To have 10 companies to adopt the ThreeFold Tokens and platform before end of 2018.
 (1/10)

 ## Contributors